Portuguese grammar: Subject, object, and complement

-Any of the three noun elements may be omitted if it can be inferred from the context or from other syntactic clues; but many grammatical rules will still apply as if the omitted part were there.
+Any of the three noun elements may be omitted if it can be inferred from the context or from other syntactic clues; but many grammatical rules will still apply as if the omitted parts were there.

 A clause will often contain a number of adverbs (or adverbial phrases) that modify the meaning of the verb; they may be inserted between the major components of the clause.
 Additional nouns can be connected to the verb by means of prepositions; the resulting prepositional phrases have an adverbial function.
 For example: